lepouya/progressive-mine-sweep/README.md

 - Resource selling
 - Resource minimums
 - Rate values might be wrong when there's no tick method
-- Switching tabs in middle of reset would restart the counter
 - Reset needs minefield tab to have focus